 This Code of Conduct may be revised at any time by The Linux Foundation and the terms are non-negotiable.
-Your registration for or attendance at any Linux Foundation event indicates your agreement to abide by this policy and its terms.
+Your registration for or attendance at any Linux Foundation event, whether it’s held in person or virtually, indicates your agreement to abide by this policy and its terms.

-Harassment will not be tolerated in any form, including, but not limited to, harassment based on gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, religion or any other status protected by laws in which the conference or program is being held.
+Harassment will not be tolerated in any form, whether in person or virtually, including, but not limited to, harassment based on gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, religion or any other status protected by laws in which the conference or program is being held.
 Harassment includes the use of abusive, offensive or degrading language, intimidation, stalking, harassing photography or recording, inappropriate physical contact, sexual imagery and unwelcome sexual advances or requests for sexual favors.
-Any report of harassment at one of our events will be addressed immediately.
+Any report of harassment at one of our events, whether in person or virtual, will be addressed immediately.
 Participants asked to stop any harassing behavior are expected to comply immediately.
 Anyone who witnesses or is subjected to unacceptable behavior should notify a conference organizer at once.

 Exhibitors should not use sexualized images, activities, or other material in their booths and must refrain from the use of sexualized clothing, uniforms, costumes, or otherwise creating a sexualized environment.
 Speakers should not use sexual language, images, or any language or images that would constitute harassment as defined above in their talks.

-Individuals who participate (or plan to participate) in Linux Foundation events should conduct themselves at all times in a manner that comports with both the letter and spirit of this policy prohibiting harassment and abusive behavior, whether before, during or after the event.
-This includes statements made in social media postings, online publications, text messages, and all other forms of electronic communication.
+Individuals who participate (or plan to participate) in Linux Foundation events, whether its an in-person event or a virtual event, should conduct themselves at all times in a manner that comports with both the letter and spirit of this policy prohibiting harassment and abusive behavior, whether before, during or after the event.
+This includes statements made in social media postings, on-line publications, text messages, and all other forms of electronic communication.

 What To Do If You Witness or Are Subject To Unacceptable Behavior

-If you are being harassed, notice that someone else is being harassed, or have any other concerns relating to harassment, please contact a member of conference staff immediately.
-Conference staff can be identified by t-shirts/staff badges onsite, and an organizer can be found at the event registration counter at any time.
-You are also encouraged to contact Angela Brown, General Manager of Events at angela (at) linuxfoundation (dot) org.
+If you are being harassed, notice that someone else is being harassed, or have any other concerns relating to harassment, please contact a member of the conference staff immediately.
+You are also encouraged to contact Angela Brown, Senior VP & General Manager of Events, at email@example.com.

-If you are planning to attend an upcoming event and have concerns regarding another individual who may be present, please contact Angela Brown at angela (at) linuxfoundation (dot) org.
+If you are planning to attend an upcoming event, whether in-person or virtually and have concerns regarding another individual who may be present, please contact Angela Brown (firstname.lastname@example.org).
 Precautions will be taken to ensure your comfort and safety, including, but not limited to providing an escort, prepping onsite event staff, keeping victim and harasser from attending the same talks/social events and providing onsite contact cell phone numbers for immediate contact.